gstreamio/streambus/README.md

 We provide migration tools and a compatibility layer for easier transition.
 However, StreamBus is not wire-protocol compatible with Kafka.
 We prioritize performance and modern design over backward compatibility.

-### What's the performance overhead compared to Kafka?
+### What's the performance compared to Kafka?

-In our benchmarks, StreamBus achieves:
-- 5x lower P99 latency
-- 50% higher throughput
+StreamBus has different performance characteristics than Kafka:

+**StreamBus advantages:**
-- 75% less memory usage
+- Lower memory footprint (<100MB vs 2-8GB)
+- Faster cold start (<1s vs 15-45s)
-- 187x faster maximum GC pauses
+- Sub-millisecond GC pauses vs 10-200ms
+- Simple single-threaded operations (~25µs producer latency)

+**Kafka advantages:**
+- Higher batch throughput (millions of msgs/sec with large batches)
+- More mature with extensive production testing
+- Larger ecosystem of tools and integrations

+StreamBus is optimized for low-latency, single-message operations, while Kafka excels at high-throughput batch workloads.

 ### Can I run StreamBus in production today?

-StreamBus is currently in active development (Phase 1).
-We do not recommend production use until Phase 5 (GA release), targeted for Q1 2026.
-Subscribe to releases for updates.
+**No**.
+StreamBus is currently in early development (Milestone 1.2 complete).
+The core storage, protocol, and client libraries are functional with 100% test coverage, but the following critical production features are not yet implemented:

+- Multi-broker replication
+- Raft consensus
+- Leader election and failover
+- Consumer groups
+- Access control and authentication
+- Production monitoring and observability

+We estimate production readiness in Q3-Q4 2025 at the earliest.
+Follow the project for updates.

 ### How do I migrate from Kafka?